 The “Do-Wrong” People

-In December, 2016, thirty years after its original publication, the Historic New Orleans Collection is rereleasing Barker’s landmark memoire, and Gwen was asked to write the introduction.
+Thirty years after its original publication, the Historic New Orleans Collection rereleased Barker’s landmark memoir in 2016 and Gwen was asked to write the introduction.
 She had this insight into the world of young Danny Barker and the last years of Storyville:

 “An anecdote from old New Orleans introduced his listeners to a netherworld of characters who flickered awake at sunset like matchsticks striking against pavement.
 Barker called them do-wrong people.
 They did things that couldn’t be seen in daylight without somebody calling a cop.
 There was Rough Dry Sammy, for instance, who stole women’s underwear for resale; or Good Lord the Lifter, who stole everything else for resale; or Sore Dick; or the hustling brothers Big Bang, Little Bang, and Bang Zang.